dsp-uga/Team-lovelace-p3/README.md

 ## Data

 Each file is a TIFF image, separated into folders, where each folder is a single sample.
 There are 19 training samples, and 9 testing samples.
 Each folder contains a variable number of images; sample 00.00 contains 3,024 images, while sample 00.01 contains 3,048.
 The image files themselves are numbered, e.g. image00000.tiff, but all the images in a single folder represent the same sample, just taken at different times with different calcium levels.
-The training labels exist at the sample level, so you’ll use all the images in a single folder to learn the locations of the neurons.
+The training labels exist at the sample level, so we used all the images in a single folder to learn the locations of the neurons.
 Each folder will have a unique sample with unique numbers and positions of neurons.
-However, while time is a dimension to the data, you may not need to explicitly model it; you’re just interested in finding the active neurons in space.
+However, while time is a dimension to the data, you may not need to explicitly model it; we’re just interested in finding the active neurons in space.

 ## Results